PhilipYip1988/python-tutorials/006_collections/readme.md

 ```

-Which has the positive indexes:
+Which has the positive integer index values:

 ```